 A marketing consultant’s website is their first case study.
 Every CTA, headline, and piece of proof is either evidence for or against hiring them.

-We reviewed dozens of independent consultant sites and the pattern was clear: the ones winning clients aren’t the prettiest, they’re the most specific about who they serve, what results they’ve delivered, and how to start a conversation.
+We reviewed dozens of independent consultant sites.
+The ones winning clients aren’t the prettiest.
+They’re the most specific about who they serve, what results they’ve delivered, and how to start a conversation.

 Taylor Scher